La La La (Naughty Boy song): Synopsis of the video

 The pair then come across an ice cream vendor on the street; a popular figure easy to find on the streets of some South American cities.
 The boy gives him some coins, and he takes out what appears to be a human heart from a collection in his cart.
 He holds the heart in the air, the boy looks at him and then slips it inside the jacket pocket of the dusty man.
 Echoing the Tin Man in The Wizard of Oz, the man now has a heart.
 The boy then looks onto the road and sees a traffic policeman dressed in an unusually colored police uniform with an elephant-like mask covering his face.
 His uniform, as well as his exaggerated nose and ears, are made of herringbone tweed.
 He looks like Kusillo – the spirit of festivity.
 The traffic policeman is dancing as he directs traffic, but the cars and pedestrians seem to ignore him.
 The boy once again mimes plugging his ears to the policeman, who then performs the gestures himself.
 This figure is reminiscent of artists and clowns who often perform on the streets in South American cities for money.
 The three leave together with the dog, and the scene cuts to their journey into a mountainous region outside of the city.
 They walk along disused railway tracks and pass a discarded, unplugged television that still shows images on the screen.
 Their journey takes them across long plains of salt flats, with the traffic policeman carrying the sleeping boy and the dusty man walking the dog.

-The scene cuts to nightfall where they have set up a camp fire.
+The scene cuts to nightfall where they have set up a campfire.
 The boy sleeps in the arms of the traffic policeman while the dusty man holds and pats the dog.
 The scene cuts to the next day, where they walk up a hillside towards an abandoned mine.
 Leaving the dog tied at the entrance, they enter the mine.
 They discover El Tío sitting immobile at the end of a tunnel.
 At the sight of the figure, the boy begins crying and is hugged and comforted by both men.
-The men then leave, and the boy remains kneeling before the figure and singing 'la la la' with his fingers in his ears.
+The men then leave, and the boy remains kneeling before the figure, singing "la la la" with his fingers in his ears, drowning out the demon's spells so that he can no longer harm anyone.
 The video ends with the two men and the dog walking away from the mine.